 Trust The Doc/Neil March "“sends the butterflies into full flight.”

 Big Ear Radio “Stunning, rich and mature.”

 This is a song I've been trying to write for years and during the COVID-19 UK lockdown I finally managed it.
 Its about a completely rose-tinted memory of sitting in the Blackpool Tower ballroom watching a tea dance unfurl before my eyes.
 I hope people enjoy it as much as I did writing it!

 I had an amazing time putting all of these clips together so a mahoooosive thank you to everyone who helped in making this come to life: Josh and Fe Burnell, Minnie Birch, Zoe Wren, Elizabeth & Jameson, Lady Hamilton's Concert Party, Emily Futcher, Edi Gosney, Alison Raymond, the Ahsams, the O'Haras, the McClennons and the Treacys!

-Seven features 7 tracks, one for each of the major seas and oceans.
-With a mixture of traditional, accapella and self-penned songs it stands as a varied and exciting collection of songs for our seas.
-The sea holds a permanent residence in my heart as half of my family hail from Merseyside and were keen supporters of the RNLI.
-As I began to wade my way through the reams of tradition material out there as a young performer, I realised that the shanties and sea songs particularly resonated with me.
-These songs hold immense mystery but also are entirely relatable for so many people.
+Seven features 7 tracks, one for each of the major sea.
+With a mixture of traditional, accapella and self-penned songs it stands as an exciting collection of songs for our seas.
+The sea holds a permanent residence in my heart as my family hail from Merseyside and were supporters of the RNLI.
+As I began to wade my way through the reams of tradition material out there, I realised that the shanties and sea songs particularly resonated with me.
+These songs hold immense mystery but also are entirely relatable for so many.
+The record also raises

 Dusk was my debut album, featuring ten tracks tied to my favourite time of day: dusk.
 These tracks were some of the first that I performed professionally and so hold a special place in my heart.
 The record was released in June 2019 and has since had radio play and broadcast success across the UK and across the pond.